YangaRubushe/cinenex-landingpage/README.md

 CineNex was built using React for the frontend and Node.js for the backend.
 The application interfaces with a Supabase database to manage movie data.

-- **Database Configuration:** You can find the database configuration in the [database.js](path/to/database.js) file.
+- **Database Configuration:** You can find the database configuration in the [db.js](https://github.com/YangaRubushe/CineNex/blob/master/app/utils/db.ts) file.

 Future iterations of CineNex will focus on enhancing the recommendation system, improving the user interface, and adding more features such as user reviews and ratings.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENCE) file for details.

 ## Authors